ashvardanian/StringZilla/README.md

 StringZilla adapts the fairly efficient two-row Wagner-Fisher algorithm as a baseline serial implementation of the Needleman-Wunsch score.
 It supports arbitrary alphabets up to 256 characters, and can be used with either [BLOSUM][faq-blosum], [PAM][faq-pam], or other substitution matrices.
-It also uses SIMD for hardware acceleration of the substitution lookups.
+It also uses SIMD for hardware acceleration of the substitution lookups on CPUs.
-This however, does not __yet__ break the data-dependency for insertion costs, where 80% of the time is wasted.
-With that solved, the SIMD implementation will become 5x faster than the serial one.
+On GPUs it exploits the same evaluation order as for Levenshtein distance, to minimize data dependencies and maximize parallelism.

 [faq-dna]: https://en.wikipedia.org/wiki/DNA
 [faq-rna]: https://en.wikipedia.org/wiki/RNA